rahra/onioncat/README.md

   Set debug level to _n_.
 Default = 7 which is maximum.
 Debug output will only be created if OnionCat was compiled with option DEBUG (i.e. configure was run with option --enable-debug).
+* **-D**
+  Disable OnionCat's DNS lookup.
+If OnionCat has to make an outgoing connection but no suitable entry is found in the internal hosts db, OnionCat will do a DNS query at the hosts found in the internal hosts db.
+This option deactivates this feature.
+  Hostname lookups are enabled by default since OnionCat4.
 * **-e** _ifup_
   Execute script _ifup_ to bring up the tunnel interface.
   OnionCat will create a new tunnel interface and execute _ifup_ immediatly